serendipityinlife/serendipityinlife.github.io/_posts/2022-06-07-Post 163 - Think of a girl making up.md

 @ memory

 <br/>
-These days, the scen of the girl making up in front of a glass keep coming up
+These days, the scen of the girl making up in front of a glass keep coming up， like applying a lipstick
 <br/>
 <br/>
 Why he didnot taking a pic for that scen before and what a pity, it's beatiful， and he would like to take one that she make up for him